Kevinwg02/ServerManage/README.md

 Little docker image with web interface to download from youtube.
 You need to download the metube-docker-compose.yml, rename it to docker-compose.yml.

-The up command is supposed to be lunch from the folder
+The up command is supposed to be lunch from the folder.
+It downloads music, videos and even playlists!

 ```bash
 docker pull alexta69/metube
 docker compose up -d
 ```

+To make an alias permenant you need to add it to the file "bashrc": nano ~/.bashrc go down with the other aliases: alias count="ls | wc -l"